 For 100 years, we've been honoring veterans for their service.
 What originated as the first anniversary of the end of World War I has become a national holiday to honor and support the brave and their families.
 This Veterans Day, you and your family can show your support to soldiers for everything they've done and do for our country.
-Here are five ways to honor veterans on Monday, Nov.
-11, 2019.
+Here are five ways to honor veterans with kids on Wednesday, Nov.
+11, 2020.

 Support your local VA center

 You can show your support by donating or volunteering at a local VA center.
 Volunteers will be matched by their talents with one of the many important functions throughout the medical center.
-You can call or visit the VA Voluntary Service Office to learn more information about volunteer opportunities.
+You can donate to the VA Voluntary Service Office or call to learn more information about volunteer opportunities.

 You can also donate to a local VA center.
 Cash donations are used for the comfort and welfare of veteran patients by purchasing bus tickets, hygiene products, recreational activities and more.

 If you're interested in donating non-cash contributions, consider:

 - Pre-packaged food

 Talk as a family

 Talk to your children about why we honor our veterans.
 Learning the history of Veterans Day can help.
 Perhaps discuss World War I, the effect it had on our country and how Veterans Day celebrates the day that war ended.